 Moreover, it is characterized by the concept of “dripping” pertinent information to clients at the right time.
 Drips, sometimes known as “touches,” are pre-planned occasions when a company contacts a customer, usually via email or other online platforms like VoIP platforms using virtual phone numbers.

-When opposed to social media marketing, where success is influenced by a variety of things beyond your control, such as algorithms, a drip marketing strategy offers more control.
+As opposed to social media marketing, where success is influenced by a variety of things beyond your control, such as algorithms, a drip marketing strategy offers more control.

 For this inbound tactic, create your own blog.
 Always remember to concentrate on the content’s quality rather than its quantity.
-Make sure your content is up to date and relevant to your industry.
+Make sure your content is up-to-date and relevant to your industry.
 The audience wants to know who is behind the brand, therefore share your experiences and perspectives on the topics.

 Maintain a consistent tone on your blog.
 Make a blogging schedule if necessary.
 You can ask the audience to join your newsletter by asking them to sign up.
 In this manner, you may keep your customers and create an email list at the same time.